UoMCS/moodle-upgrade-vm/README.md

 /usr/bin/mysql_install_db
 ```

-Apache, MySQL and Puppet also need to be started on boot:
+Apache, MySQL and Puppet also need to be started on boot (although this could also go in Puppet manifest):

 ```
 rc-update add apache2 default